CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"You fear everything as mortals but desire to have everything as gods." - Seneca</p>
+<p>"I shall expose and reopen all the wounds which have already healed." - Seneca</p>
 <!-- STOIC_QUOTE_END -->